Meet our staff – Vet Staff

 Petra Boettcher

-Her 3 demanding cats, Cricket, Earwig and Beetle, have also settled in very well but then they are used to moving internationally, having been to Melbourne before.
-Petra has since added to her brood, adopting a cute little devon rex called ‘Mozzie.’
+Petra has two Devon Rex's at home called Mozzie and Beetle.
 Petra is interested in all aspects of feline medicine but enjoys most getting to know her patients and their owners and looking after them through their different life stages.
 She especially enjoys caring for those important family members, the older cats.

-Alison and her husband share their home with a number of kitties who have been adopted from the clinic, including Moses, Delilah, Jonah and Samson, as well as 3 chickens and an assortment of tropical fish.
-When not working, she enjoys fishing, rockclimbing and classical music.
+Alison and her husband share their home with a number of kitties who have been adopted from the clinic, including Delilah, Jonah and Jeoffry, as well as 3 chickens and an assortment of tropical fish.
+They have recently added a dog Kite to the menagerie of pets.

 Mandy Roe

-Mandy is responsible for looking after her husband, son, two stepsons, two Labradors, two cats, two horses, two fish and fifteen chooks on a property at Sheldon.
+Mandy is responsible for looking after her husband, son, two stepsons, two Labradors, two cats, two horses and chooks on a property at Sheldon.

 Siti Abdul Khalid

-Apart from her great love of cats, Siti enjoys reading and swimming and along with her sister, shares a home with three lovely cats, Kikyo, Sayang and Sulaiman.
+Apart from her great love of cats, Siti enjoys reading and swimming and along with her sister, shares a home with two lovely cats, Sofia and Selina.

 Susan Gottlieb

 Susan graduated from Veterinary Science at The University of Sydney in 2007.
-She then moved home to Brisbane to become an intern at The Cat Clinic in December of the same year.
+She then moved home to Brisbane and has been working at The Cat Clinic ever since.
+She also completed her Memberships in Feline Medicine with the ANZCVS in 2012, and is currently completing a PhD through UQ looking at diabetic cats in remission.

 Luciano Lazo

-Luciano has 3 cats that he misses very much, as they are back home in Peru.
+Luciano has 3 cats that he misses very much, as they are back home in Peru but enjoys spending time with his three kitties at home with him here in Australia.

 Marcus Gunew

 With a special interest in ultrasonography and endoscopy, Marcus is usually found diagnosing and treating our really sick cats.
-He became a Registered Specialist in Feline Medicine in 2009, but by far Marcus’s best life achievement are his 2 beautiful daughters, Georgia and Anna whom you may often see down visiting their dad and keeping an eye on all the kittens.
+He became a Registered Specialist in Feline Medicine in 2009.

-Away from work, Marcus thoruoughly enjoys spending time outdoors, and has become an avid runner.
-For several years now he has had a keen interest in distance running and trail running, even having competed in numerous triathlons.
-Marcus and his family share their home with 2 burmese cats, a beautiful little chocolate coloured lady named ‘Rosie’, and a handsome yet very cheeky red burmese boy named ’Mango’.
-There are also a number of chickens and a happy little Border Collie called ‘Oreo’ who has become a great running partner for her Dad.
+Marcus and his family share their home with 2 Burmese cats, a beautiful little brown Burmese lady named ‘Rosie’, and a handsome yet very cheeky red Burmese boy named ‘Mango’.
+There are also a number of chickens and a happy little Border Collie called ‘Oreo’.

 Vic became a registered Veterinary Specialist in Feline Medicine in 1982 and established the only Feline Renal Transplant unit in Australia which has been operational for over 10 years.
 His special interest remains in diseases of feline kidneys.
 His achievements are simply too great to list, but probably the best thing Vic ever did was recognise that cats were different to dogs and that they should treated differently to dogs.